 Prof. Dr. Pim Groen is working at TNO Holst Centre as program manager “Large Area Coating” for printed electronics and Delft University as full professor on SMART materials.
 He studied Chemistry at Leiden University and did his PhD on ceramic perovskite based superconductors.
-Hereafter he worked for Philips Research in Eindhoven (NL) and Aachen (Germany) and Morgan Electroceramics in the field of materials science.
+Thereafter he worked for Philips Research in Eindhoven (NL) and Aachen (Germany) and Morgan Electroceramics in the field of materials science.
 In 2008 he moved to TU Delft and TNO.
 He is the author of >100 publications, 2 books, 22 patents.

 Roll-to-Roll Solution Processed Flexible OLEDs from the PI-SCALE Open Access Pilot Line